-Proposals for development within the settlement boundary will be supported where it accords with policies elsewhere in the Development Plan.
+Proposals for development within the settlement boundary will be supported.

-Land outside the settlement boundary will be treated as open countryside whose intrinsic character and beauty must be recognised in all decision-making on development proposals.
+Land outside the settlement boundary will be treated as open countryside whose intrinsic character and beauty must be recognised in all decisions on planning applications on land in the countryside.